 SELL ARTESANIAS MADE BY OUR INDIGENOUS ARTISANS' FAMILIES & COMMUNITIES

-INVEST 20 % OF PROCEEDS INTO OUR COMMUNITY GRANTS
+INVEST 20 % OF PROCEEDS INTO OUR ECO-WARRIOR COMMUNITY GRANTS

 With your purchase of one of our artesanias, not only are you supporting environmental sustainability among Black & Indigenous communities—you are also supporting Indigenous cultural revitalization & resistance.
 Indigenous youth are motivated to learn their art traditions, as business models like ours, allow them to also obtain economic independence from oppressive government structures.
 All purchases sustain entire families & communities, and decrease their need to street-vend—where they are often times haggled and underpaid for their handmade artesanias and craftsmanship.